Charleshhy/Grapy-ML/README.md

 During training, you first need to get the Deeplab pretrain model(e.g. CIHP_dlab.pth) on each dataset.
 Such act aims to provide a trustworthy initial raw result for the GSA operation in GPM.

     bash train_dlab.sh
-The imageNet pretrain model is provided here, and you should swith the dataset name and target classes to the dataset you want in the script.
+The imageNet pretrain model is provided in the following table, and you should swith the dataset name and target classes to the dataset you want in the script.
 (CIHP: 20 classes, PASCAL: 7 classes and ATR: 18 classes)

 In the next step, you should utilize the Deeplab pretrain model to further train the GPM model.